David O. Russell: Sexual misconduct allegation

-Over the years Russell has gained a reputation for being combative and abusive towards actors in his films, notably George Clooney, Lily Tomlin, and Amy Adams.
+Abuse of actors and crew

-His reputation extends off-set, allegedly physically assaulting filmmaker Christopher Nolan at a 2003 party in Hollywood.
+Throughout his career, Russell has developed a reputation for being combative and abusive towards crew and actors in his films, including George Clooney, Lily Tomlin, and Amy Adams.
+His reputation extends off-set, as Russell physically assaulted Christopher Nolan in 2003 at a party in Hollywood, where he put Nolan in a headlock.

 1998 incident

-During filming, news spread of Russell and George Clooney nearly having a fistfight on the set of Three Kings.
+During the filming of Three Kings, news spread of Russell and George Clooney nearly having a fistfight on set.
 In a 2000 interview, Clooney described his confrontation with Russell after tensions on the set had been steadily increasing.
 According to Clooney, Russell was demeaning the crew verbally and physically.
 Clooney felt this was out of line and told Russell, "David, it's a big day.
 But you can't shove, push or humiliate people who aren't allowed to defend themselves."
 After that, the confrontation escalated when, according to Sharon Waxman in her book, Rebels on the Backlot, Russell actually head-butted Clooney and Clooney grabbed Russell by the throat.
-Clooney said Russell eventually apologized and filming continued, but Clooney described the incident as "truly, without exception, the worst experience of my life."
+Clooney said Russell eventually apologized and filming continued, but Clooney described the experience as "truly, without exception, the worst experience of my life."
 When asked if he would work with Russell again, Clooney responded, "Life's too short."

 In early 2012, Clooney indicated that he and Russell had mended their relationship, saying "We made a really, really great film, and we had a really rough time together, but it's a case of both of us getting older.
 I really do appreciate the work he continues to do, and I think he appreciates what I'm trying to do."
+However, in a 2024 interview, Clooney ruled out working with Russell again.